Torsman/IHTLab1/README.md

-4-CS31 Alexander Serediak
+# 4-CS31 Alexander Serediak

-vagrant up - створює та запускає віртуальну машинку з Nginx

-vagrant reload --provision — перезапускає VM і повторно застосовує provisioning

-vagrant halt - зупиняє машинку
+## Steps

+1. `vagrant up` – creates and starts the virtual machine with Nginx
+2. `vagrant reload --provision` – restarts the VM and reapplies provisioning
+3. `vagrant halt` – stops the virtual machine